 We first stopped just inside the entrance to get some crampons, which were provided to us for the walk inside the ice cave tunnel.
 I was glad as even though I was wearing good hiking shoes, then it made all the difference wearing these crampons.

-As you can see from the photo below then I was also wearing protective waterproof "shoes".
+As you can see from the photo then I was also wearing protective waterproof "shoes".

 It is a beautiful chapel with walls made of aquamarine ice and a frozen altar.

-One of our tour guides, who is also a singer, sang a couple of songs for us in the chapel.
-So I know first-hand that the acoustics in the chapel are superb.
+One of our tour guides, Árni who is also a singer, sang a couple of songs for us in the chapel.
+So I know first-hand that the acoustics in the chapel are excellent.

 When you walk around in the ice tunnels you will notice some black stripes in the ice layers of the ice walls.
 Here you can see the chronological story of the glacier and each black line shows a volcanic eruption - one can even see the ash from the Eyjafjallajökull volcanic eruption from 2010.

-In several places there are information signs on the walls of the tunnel, with information in Icelandic and English on the glacier.
+In several places, you will find information signs on the tunnel walls, with information in the glacier in Icelandic and English.

 The ice cave tunnel is 500 metres long and reaches 30 metres down into the glacier.
 There are 5 man-made chambers, beautifully aquamarine and bright blue in colour.